 - Test subjects will then be issued with a test kit and directed to a testing booth, where they will be provided with guidance to help them self-administer a swab test, taking swabs from both the nose and mouth.

-This has been developed to provide an additional route to allow people without access to cars to books appointments and to improve accessibility to testing.
-The health and welfare of our staff, students and the local community is our primary focus and we hope that this additional testing capacity will be beneficial to all over the coming weeks.
+This has been developed to provide an additional route to allow people without access to cars to book appointments and to improve accessibility to testing.
+The health and welfare of our staff, students and the local community is our primary focus and we hope that this additional testing capacity will be beneficial to all.

 The site is accessible without a car.
 Those being tested will be required to follow public health measures, including social distancing, not travelling by taxi or public transport, practising good personal hygiene and wearing a face covering throughout (including travelling to and from the testing centre).
 We would encourage people in the local area, who have booked a slot, to come by foot or cycle where possible as parking will not be available at this particular site.